How Were the Apollo Missions Made Possible?

 I was in elementary school during the Apollo missions.

 I remember being eight years old and they wheeled a black-and-white television into my classroom and we could see parts of the mission.
 It was amazing.
 And it stuck with me.
-The whole Apollo thing, I really geeked out about it.
+I really geeked out about the whole Apollo thing.
 I would go home and watch it on television, I thought it was really interesting stuff.

 We have yet to do anything remotely similar to that with human space travel.
 45 years ago we sent humans to the moon, and the power of the guidance computer on the lunar module was 1/1000000th of my iPhone.
 It was nutty, and we were able to accomplish that.